aore/mars-rover/docs/rover_design.md

 ## GUI ##

-The GUI would ideally include a python interpreter at which we can invoke individual commands.
-An issued command/query should return a list of data.
-It should also display a plot of the data from the robot.
+The user interface is a terminal.
+When the iRobot moves or rotates, IR/sonar data is collected, the iRobot bumps into an obstacle, or the iRobot discovers white tape or a cliff, a map is automatically updated to display the current data of the field.